Skip to main content

 What is Recruiting Software?

-This category of HR software is often referred to as applicant tracking systems (ATS) or talent acquisition software, but more sub categories do exist.
+This category of HR software is often referred to as an applicant tracking system (ATS) or talent acquisition software, but more sub categories do exist.

-In addition to standalone recruiting software, you can often find similar features within HR software suites, too.
+In addition to standalone recruiting software, you can often find similar features within HRIS tools too.

 Recruiting software can also improve the quality of your hires and support better data-driven decision-making thanks to advanced screening and filtering capabilities and reporting dashboards.